 - Keep framed family photos to a minimum.
 Remove all tabletop family photos but retain wall galleries in hallways and stairwells.

 Via La Dolce Vita

-Ready to take a deeper dive into staging your home?
-I created The Functional Home Blueprint to help you create a livable, clutter free home. …Sign up for my free digital eBook and create beautiful places in your home for downtime and reconnecting with yourself and your loved ones.
+Ready to take a deeper dive into freshening up your home?
+I created The Functional Home Blueprint to help you create a livable, clutter free home.
+Get my download and create beautiful places in your home for downtime and reconnecting with yourself and your loved ones!

 Here is that link again.
 That’s it for today.
 Bye for now!
 Shiree